cl-unrc-lab/MaskD/README.md

 This is the source code and binaries distribution of the Masking Distance Tool MaskD.

 Apache Ant is required in order to build the tool.
 The is a .deb package included in this repository.
+You can install ant by running:

+	$ sudo dpkg -i ant_1.10.11-1_all.deb

 Compile: